 He points out that in the Hollywood blockbuster Armageddon, they got 12-days notice.
 So could we destroy a dangerous asteroid with four-days notice?
 He's not so sure.

-The asteroid, by the way, will be closest to Earth in about 20 minutes at 9:30 a.m.
+The asteroid, by the way, will be closest to Earth at 1 p.m.
 ET.